 At the completion of a GDP's application process through Candidacy Accreditation Status, after the AC has completed its review and report, officially makes a recommendation, presents to the ExCom, and the ExCom determines that the GDP should be moved from the Candidacy Accreditation Status to Provisional Accreditation Status then the GDP will be recognized as maintaining Provisional Accreditation Status.
 Once ExCom determines the new GDP has sufficiently met the criteria to become a fully accredited program, by meeting all criteria and guidelines, and the AC has evidenced same, the AC will recommend the GDP category be changed from Candidacy Accreditation Status to Provisional Accreditation Status, such approval shall be provisional for a period of twenty-four (24) months from the date of approval, which is considered an extended evaluation period.
 At the completion of this Provisional Accreditation Status, the AC shall confirm complete compliance with the current application and policy to ensure the GDP meets the guidelines set out by the AAPL and Accreditation Committee.
-A site visit may occur prior to the expiration of the Provisional Period to ensure the AC is confident of the merits of the GDP, and to make a recommendation to the ExCom regarding the GDP's accreditation status.
+A site visit may occur prior to the expiration of the Provisional Period to ensure the GDP's accreditation status.
 At the conclusion of the Provisional Accreditation Status, the GDP may be granted a five (5) year initial accreditation approval (Full Accreditation Status) from the AAPL, subject to Reaccreditation.